krishaamer/Anpu-s-Feather/README.md

 ## Mꜣꜥt, The Feather of Truth
 Anubis uses an ostrich feather to seek Truth, Balance, Order, Harmony, and Justice.
 Light hearts would ascend, heavy ones be devoured [[2](https://en.wikipedia.org/wiki/Maat)]

+## WIP
+Follow the development journey on our [GitHub project](https://github.com/krishaamer/Anpu-s-Feather).